 This is the most decisive section of Innsbruckring.
 Matt says, “The Leg Snapper is one of the most demanding climbs in the game, and it’s only 450m long!
 However, at 7%, it is sure to catch anyone at the back of the pack off guard.
 I don’t recommend patience—this is a full gas sprint every single lap.”

-Give it everything you've got, then grab a wheel on the sharp left at the top and try to recover as you head into the finish.
+Give it everything you’ve got, then grab a wheel on the sharp right at the top and try to recover as you head into the finish.

 Matt says, “After the Leg Snapper, there is 3.5km of downhill and flat before the end of the race.
 Experienced Zwifters know that an attack may come at any moment in this section of the race…”